-Following the meeting, the summary report Public-Private Roundtables at the Sixth Clean Energy Ministerial was published, capturing the outcomes from these discussions.
+Following the meeting, the summary report Public-Private Roundtables at the Seventh Clean Energy Ministerial was published, capturing the outcomes from these discussions.
 It includes actionable recommendations to inform both policy makers and private sector participants on key issues.

 In previous years, the roundtables have discussed a wide range of energy topics, including soft costs for solar PV, clean vehicle adoption, power markets in emerging economies, energy management systems, mini-grid development, and more.
 Click to view the reports from each year’s discussions: